-AILA Doc No. 12011164 | Dated March 18, 2015
+AILA Doc No. 12011164 | Dated April 14, 2015

 America's immigration detention practices undermine the fundamental principles of due process and fairness, and require immediate systemic reform.
-Annually, the Department of Homeland Security (DHS) unnecessarily detains about 400,000 people, including asylum seekers and other vulnerable people.
-Many detainees are held for prolonged periods despite the fact that they have families, jobs and pose no threat to public safety.
-Detention is extremely expensive-costing American taxpayers $2 billion last year alone.
-Detention should be a last resort, used only when other means of supervision are not feasible, and especially when more cost effective alternatives are available.
+Annually, the Department of Homeland Security (DHS) unnecessarily detains more than 400,000 people, including asylum seekers and other extremely vulnerable immigrants.
+Many detainees are held for prolonged periods despite the fact that they have strong ties to the United States and pose no threat to public safety.
+The Obama administration's massive expansion of family detention began in the summer of 2014 and will incarcerate thousands of children and mothers this year.
+This practice is a due process and humanitarian disaster and must end.

 Cite as AILA Doc.
 No. 12011164.